weewx/weewx/docs_src/hardware/acurite.md

 # AcuRite

-<p>According to Acurite, the wind speed updates every 18 seconds.
+According to Acurite, the wind speed updates every 18 seconds.
 The wind direction updates every 30 seconds.
-Other sensors update every 60 seconds.</p>
+Other sensors update every 60 seconds.

-<p>In fact, because of the message structure and the data logging
-design, these are the actual update frequencies:</p>
+In fact, because of the message structure and the data logging design, these are the actual update frequencies:

 <table class='station_data'>
 <caption>AcuRite transmission periods</caption>